 The survey by APTA brought vital information to the limelight.
 Of those PTs who participated in this survey, 25% of them were sure their telehealth payments were consistent with in-person visits, while 53% were not sure of it.
 Similar, uncertainty was there when it came to patient satisfaction with telehealthcare.

-As much as there is uncertainty to life, there is vagueness to practicing medicine online because we are all new to it.
+As much as there is uncertainty in life, there is vagueness to practicing medicine online because we are all new to it.
 However, for consistent revenue cycle management, we must adhere to local and federal instructions for telehealth as we follow the HIPAA code of conduct in terms of PHI safety.

 There is no denying the fact that telehealth has emerged as a blessing in disguise in these challenging times.
 When elective medical procedures were restricted, this facility helped many physicians to make up for the loss.